shriram2112/DeepLearningFlappyBird/README.md

-# Using Deep Q-Networks to Learn How To Play Flappy Bird
+# Using Deep Q-Network to Learn How To Play Flappy Bird

 <img src="./images/flappy_bird_demp.gif" width="250">